michalmietlinski/Interview-questions/Front-end/JS/readme.md

 * What it is and how works prototypal inheritance?
 * How to extend native prototype (for example how to add to Array function that counts average value of integers inside it)
 * What will ("b" + "a" + + "a" + "a").toLowerCase() return?
+* What are memory leaks, how / why / when you get them?